-As your employer-or-record in Ireland, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record in Ireland, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
 We streamline the process with our wholly owned entities.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Ireland with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.